mordak/playbook-dev-tools/README.md

 ## Bugs

-This will build a statically linked gcc, since the dynamically linked version made the playbook ldd angry.
-Any hints on how to sort this out would be welcome.

 We are not yet building g++, as this failed with a namespace issue in strings.h - I am sure this is fixable, I just haven't got it yet.

-It is quite possible that some of the binaries from coreutils don't work right, let me know if you find one and I will try to sort it out.
+It is quite possible that some of the binaries don't work quite right, due to the patches I've applied to get the packages to compile.
+If you find one that's broken, let me know and I'll try to sort it out.

 ## Thanks

 Thanks to the folks at RIM/QNX/Foundry27 for doing the heavy lifting on porting gcc to QNX, and making their repo available for free.
 Building the mainline gcc for the playbook was hard, but building the Foundry27 version was pretty straightforward.

+Thanks to BGmot for contributions making the shared gcc build work, and the ip choosing bits.

 ## Future Work